keshav11/clip/README.md

 # clip
-save useful commands and retrieve them later
+clip is a command line tool written in python save often used commands and retrieve them later.